-The purpose of this document is to provide interested vendors with information to enable them to prepare and submit proposals to assist Salem State University (Salem State or the university) with the selection and implementation of a new university Human Capital Management System.
-(HCMS) It should be noted that some vendors may recognize the needs of our position management component as part of a human resources information system (HRIS).
+The purpose of this document is to provide interested vendors with information to help them prepare and submit proposals for a new Human Capital Management System (HCMS) at Salem State University (SSU).

-Salem State University recognizes that a new, integrated HCMS is necessary to meet the needs of the university's goals and objectives as well as having meaningful interactions with its constituencies.
-It should be one of the primary resources used to guide the university in making informed human capital decisions and investments as well as recruiting, onboarding, maintaining and tracking of talent.
+SSU recognizes that a new, integrated HCMS is necessary to meet the needs of the University's goals and objectives as well as to have meaningful interactions with its constituencies.
+An HCMS should be one of the primary resources used to guide the University in making informed human capital decisions and investments as well as recruiting, onboarding, maintaining, tracking, and engaging its talent.
 The Human Resources and Equal Opportunity department (HREO) in its current state uses a variety of applications and paper processes to accomplish daily transactions.
+HREO needs to deploy an integrated system tailored to the University's needs and culture that would create efficiencies throughout the organization.

-As part of the strategic goals for 2013-2017, incorporating the goal of "positioning the University to meet the challenges and opportunities of the future" will be a great part of our focus.
-This proposal will better serve the university customers including students, faculty, staff and administrators.
-At the same time, this proposal aims to build more efficient and streamlined processes that will propel the University to move forward and highlight customer service and professional development as top priorities.
+As part of the strategic goals for 2018-2021, incorporating the goal of "financial vitality and sustainability" will be our focus.
+This proposal will better serve the University customers including students, faculty, staff, administrators and applicants.
+At the same time, this proposal aims to build more efficient and streamlined processes that will propel the university forward and highlight customer service and professional development as its top priorities.

-Current standing of business processes is antiguated, positioning the university in a high-risk status in the areas of risk management and compliance.
-Alignment with the strategic goals includes "implementing technology-based processes to achieve compliance with applicable regulations and to reduce operational risk".
-Frequent movement among new and departing employees creates a need for position control and management and is desired as part of the 2013-2017 Strategic Plan.
-HREO must have the ability to track employee actions, support scheduled and adhoc upload of spreadsheet entries, and maintain employee record changes through entries to the state hiring system, Human Resources Compensation Management System (HR/CMS).
-Our current reporting system is limited to the data required by Commonwealth standards; at the same time it does not capture a true representation of the actual, local transactions.
+Current HREO business processes are mostly paper-based and antiquated, positioning the university in an at-risk status in the areas of risk management and compliance.
+The strategic plan indicates that we should "identify and implement additional opportunities to contain, reduce, or avoid future growth in costs."
+HREO must have the ability to track employee actions, support scheduled as well as ad-hoc upload of spreadsheet entries and maintain employee record changes through entries to the state hiring system, Human Resources Compensation Management System (HR/CMS), which serves as the Commonwealth of Massachusetts' Human Resources Information System (HRIS).
+To this end the University will be better equipped to maintain labor costs.
+The current reporting system is limited to the data required by Commonwealth standards; at the same time, it does not capture a true representation of the actual, local transactions.
 The consequences of this include misinterpretation or omission of data.
-We are constrained and bound to using HR/CMS and while we need this system to hire and compensate our employees, we will also need HR/CMS to speak to an HCM so that all data is observed and consolidated in one system.
+We are constrained and bound to using HR/CMS, and while we need this system to hire and compensate our employees, we will also need HR/CMS to speak to an HCM so that all data is consolidated into one system.
 At this time, this information is a one-way pathway where we can extract the data but cannot perform the reverse.

-In addition to limited reporting tools, HR has adopted many legacy processes over time that need to be modernized to meet the changing needs of the employees and in turn, the university.
+In addition to limited reporting tools, HREO has adopted many legacy systems and processes over time that need to be modernized to meet the changing needs of the employees and in turn, the University.